Practical Wisdom – what it is, and is not

 The wise one understands that managerial work is intrinsically political as it involves the melding of divergent perspectives and disparate interests around a collective purpose – The Mindful Manager must have metis – ‘street smarts’.

-A graphic of the model is shown below.
+A graphic of the Practical Wisdom nexus is shown below.
 Beneath the model you can navigate to find out more about the dispositions and capabilities and begin the deliberate and systematic pursuit of Practical Wisdom